Keyanswers/RadChart-Function/Readme.md

 iris$APetal=iris$Petal.Length*iris$Petal.Width
 ```

-Sample function was used to get a vector for this dataset using a set of 10 values from Sepal.Width
+A sample function was used to get a vector for this dataset using a set of 10 values from Sepal.Width

 ```{r}
 width=sample(iris$Sepal.Width,10)